serp-spider/documentation/docs/index.md

 -----------

-Most of times search engines don't want you to parse them, and they don't offer a documentation or a standard way to extract the results from the SERP.
+Most of times search engines don't want you to parse them, and they don't offer a documentation or a standard way to extract the results from the SERP and it's hard to write and maintain a scraper.

 The solution
 ------------

-We tried to solve this problems by **analysing** how search engines behave and we built the necessary tools to work with them, from the URL generation to the parsing of the results.
+To solve this problems we **analysed** how search engines behave and we built the necessary tools to work with them, from the URL generation to the parsing of the results.
 At the endpoint we offer a **standard and documented API**.